knobs-dials/live-hasher/README.md

-There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help, but doing so makes the assumption that older files never change (may need to be longer in some uses), and that mtime means local age (e.g. not necessarily true in rsync).
+There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help, but doing so makes the assumption that older files never change (may need to be longer in some uses), and that mtime means local age (e.g. not necessarily true in rsynced/otherwise copied data).
 ...so think about all of this and adapt to your use.